 Singapore Business Federation's score of 32 is higher than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-As of the latest available data, the Singapore Business Federation has not reported specific carbon emissions figures.
-However, the organisation is committed to significant climate action, aiming for Net Zero emissions for Scope 1 and Scope 2 by 2050.
-This commitment aligns with the goals of the Paris Agreement, which seeks to limit global temperature rise to 1.5 °C this century.
-In the near term, the Federation has set a target to reduce energy intensity by approximately 10% by 2025, using 2015 as the base year.
-This target applies to both Scope 1 and Scope 2 emissions, demonstrating a proactive approach to energy efficiency and sustainability.
-The Federation's climate initiatives reflect a strong commitment to science-based targets, although specific emissions data and reduction achievements are currently unavailable.
+As of the latest available data, the Singapore Business Federation (SBF) has not reported specific carbon emissions figures.
+However, the organisation has established significant climate commitments aimed at achieving net-zero emissions for Scope 1 and Scope 2 by 2050.
+These targets are aligned with the Paris Agreement's goal to limit global temperature rise to 1.5 °C. In the near term, SBF is on track to reduce energy intensity by approximately 10% by 2025, using 2015 as the baseline year.
+This commitment reflects a proactive approach to enhancing energy efficiency and reducing overall carbon footprint.
+SBF's climate initiatives demonstrate a strong commitment to sustainability and responsible business practices, contributing to broader efforts in Singapore to combat climate change.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.